JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 findViewById<TextView>(R.id.main_text).text = createApplicationScreenMessage()"
 ```

-Use the intention from an IDE to include the missing import line:
+Use the intention from the IDE to include the missing import line:
 ```kotlin
 import com.jetbrains.jonnyzzz.common.createApplicationScreenMessage
 ```
 into the same file.

-Now we have the `TextView` that will show the text created by the shared
+Now we have the `TextView` that will show you the text created by the shared
 code function `createApplicationScreenMessage()`.
-It will show `Kotlin Rocks on Android`.
+It shows `Kotlin Rocks on Android`.
 Let's see how it works.

 ## Running the Android Application

 Let's click on the `App` run configuration
-to have our project running either on a real Android Device or on the emulator.
+to get our project running either on a real Android Device or on the emulator.

 ![Start the Application]({{ url_for('tutorial_img', filename='native/mpp-ios-android/studio-start-app.png') }})

-And so we see the Application running in the Android emulator:
+And so now we can see the Application running in the Android emulator:

 ![Emulator App]({{ url_for('tutorial_img', filename='native/mpp-ios-android/android-emulator-kotlin-rocks-android.png') }}){: width="30%"}